 Nothing will happen to you.
 After all, you’re young, you’re healthy.
 Right?

-That’s exactly what the women we know thought before they developed serious conditions like DVTs, strokes, pulmonary embolisms or died.
+That’s exactly what women we know thought before they developed serious conditions or died from deep vein thrombosis, strokes, cerebral hemorrhages, pulmonary embolisms.

 So what are those risks you keep hearing about?